Stevecmd/Cruddur-social/journal/week1.md

 ### PostGres Install and configuration

-To add Postgres as a dependency that installs on startup, add the code below in the '.gitpod.yml' file:
+To add Postgres as a dependency that installs on startup, add the code below in the `.gitpod.yml` file: <br />
 Place it under the vs-code extensions,
 ```yml
     - cweijan.vscode-mysql-client2